Machine-Learning-Tokyo/__init__/README.md

 ## For presenters
-Inline with the goals of MLT \_\_init\_\_, we encourage presenters to incorporate intuitive visualizations and code in Powerpoint/Slides presentations, Jupyter notebooks (+ Colab), or any other format or platform.
-If possible, we would like to make this material publicly available in this repository.
+Presenters will prepare a Powerpoint/Keynote presentation that will be shared in this repository after the session.
+The presentation **should last around 25 mins** so that there is enough time for questions and discussion.
+Inline with the goals of MLT \_\_init\_\_, we encourage presenters to incorporate intuitive visualizations, code, Jupyter notebooks, Colab, and any other material.
+Finally, please keep in mind that MLT \_\_init\_\_ audience has a very heterogeneous background.Some ideas for the presentation:
+* Background knowledge required to understand the paper.
+* Motivation of the paper, what is the problem that authors try to solve?
+* Contributions of the paper.

 ## Code of Conduct
 As this event aims to be interactive, please remember to be kind and respectful to each other.
 Full code of conduct [here](https://mltokyo.ai/about).